mginolin/sncolor/README.md

     print(a.mu_int, a.mu_int_err)
     print(a.sig_int, a.sig_int_err)
     print(a.tau_dust, a.tau_dust_err)
-You can also access the full iminuit object with 'a.minuit'.
+You can also access the full iminuit object with `a.minuit`.

 ### Plotting the colour distribution
 You can plot either the full distribution, or only the intrinsic or dust part.